 A judge agreed to move the date on Thursday after the duo’s legal team cited scheduling conflicts, the AP reports.

-Huffman stands accused of paying $15,000 to give her eldest daughter, Sofia, 18, extra time to take her SAT exams.
+Huffman stands accused of paying $15,000 to give her eldest daughter, Sophia, 18, extra time to take her SAT exams.
 The actress was arrested at gunpoint on March 12 and released on a $250,000 bail later that day.

 “The shame and humiliation are unfathomable,” a source close to the Get Shorty vet told Us Weekly in the magazine’s new issue.
 “Getting arrested is the last thing she ever imagined.”